jdimyadi/BIMserver-query-plugin-shell/README.md

-# BIMserver-xsd-query
+# BIMserver-query-plugin-shell
-A plugin for BIMserver that lets you query a model using xsd
+A plugin for BIMserver that lets you query a model using precompiled queries